The language around student loans gets confusing fast, but some of the most perplexing terms have to do with income-driven repayment plans.

 1. No financial hardship requirement

 You don’t need to demonstrate financial need to get on ICR.
-There’s no income requirement to get on the plan, but you will need to annually verify your income and family size to remain on it.
+There’s no income requirement to get on the plan, but you will need to verify your income and family size annually to remain on it.

 2. Two potential rules for monthly payments

-Your monthly payment will be set to the lesser of the two above options.
+Under an ICR plan, your monthly payment will be set to the lesser of the two above options.

-4. Covers Parent PLUS loans
+4. Covers PLUS loans

 Who should choose an ICR plan?